ArmandSarkezians/CSCC24E6/README.md

       return self.year == other.year
 ```

 This code blurb defines equality between two cars.
 If two cars are made on the same year, I can say that they are equal.
 Again, this equality does not need to be logically true.
 You can define this class to do whatever you want it to do.
-If your heart desired, you could write a `__eq__` function that always returns true, or always prints "Hello World".
+If your heart desired, you could write a `__eq__` function that always returns true.

 There is a similar way to overload the string representation of an object.
 If we were to create two cars without the overloaded string representation, Python would output the address of the object, as such: